Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2

 \subsection{The Host Galaxy Component}

-In this study we use the \m SED code \citep{dc2008,dcr2015} to account for the contribution from the host galaxy. \m is a widely used galaxy SED code capable of accounting simultaneously for different levels of star formation activity, stellar populations, dust obscuration, and star formation histories for galaxies at different redshifts.
-We did not use \m to model AGN emission in our sources, because we handled that as described in Section \ref{sec:agn}.
+We used the \m SED code \citep{dc2008,dcr2015} to account for the emission from the host galaxy. \m is capable of accounting simultaneously for different levels of star formation activity, stellar populations, dust obscuration, and star formation histories for galaxies at different redshifts. \reff{We note that \m does not include any AGN component, and to fit the emission from AGN, we used the models described in Section \ref{sec:agn}.}

-\m is built upon the energy balance technique, which links the UV and optical emission from the young stellar population to the IR emission from dust.
-In other words, starlight is the only source of dust heating and the energy absorbed by dust is equal to the re-radiated energy, and therefore no energy transfer is involved.
-The stellar emission from UV to NIR wavelengths is produced using the \cite{bc2003} spectral population synthesis model \citep[assuming a][IMF]{chabrier2003} attenuated by dust following \cite{charlot2000simple}.
-The model assumes the young stars form in dense clouds (i.e., giant molecular clouds); when younger their emission is attenuated by the dust in their birth cloud and the ambient ISM, but as they age the birth clouds disappear on a time-scale of $10^7$\,yr, and the stellar emission is then absorbed only by the diffuse ISM \citep{charlot2000simple}. \m considers four dust components, each including grains with a different size and temperature: polycyclic aromatic hydrocarbons (PAHs) grains, hot grains with temperatures in the range 130--250\,K, grains in thermal equilibrium with temperature of 30--60\,K, and cold dust grains with adjustable equilibrium temperature in the range 15 --25\,K. The stellar birth clouds contain the first three dust components and cold dust only exists in the ambient ISM.
-For more details, refer to \dc.
+\m is built upon the energy balance technique, which links the UV and visible emission from the young stellar population to the IR emission from dust.
+In other words, starlight is the only source of dust heating, and the energy absorbed by dust is equal to the re-radiated energy.
+The stellar emission from UV to NIR wavelengths is modeled with the \cite{bc2003} spectral population synthesis model \citep[assuming a][IMF]{chabrier2003} attenuated by dust following \cite{charlot2000simple}.
+The model assumes the young stars form in dense clouds (i.e., giant molecular clouds); when younger, their emission is attenuated by the dust in their birth cloud and the ambient ISM, but as they age, the birth clouds disappear on a time scale of $10^7$\, yr, and the stellar emission is then absorbed only by the diffuse ISM \citep{charlot2000simple}. \m considers four dust components, each including grains with a different size and temperature: polycyclic aromatic hydrocarbons (PAHs) grains, hot grains with temperatures in the range 130--250\,K, grains in thermal equilibrium with the temperature of 30--60\,K, and cold dust grains with adjustable equilibrium temperature in the range 15--25\,K. The stellar birth clouds contain the first three dust components, and cold dust only exists in the ambient ISM (see \citealt{dc2008} for more details).